 Councillor McPeake has described the discussions to date regarding upcoming centenaries as being mature, frank and respectful.
-I hope that we can continue to go forward into what is being framed as a 'Decade of Opportunity' with the same
+I hope that we can continue to go forward into what is being framed as a 'Decade of Opportunity' with the same spirit as we have conducted our discussions in relation to centenaries over recent weeks.
+Councillor McPeake's description of our discussions and decisions to date reflect the leadership this council has given since we began rolling out our Decade of Centenaries programmes and the many related funding opportunities overseen by relevant council officers and staff.

 Tonight, I want to pay tribute to everyone within Mid Ulster District Council who has given great leadership and have worked in complete adherence to the framework for ethical remembering as presented by the Community Relations Council.
 I particularly want to thank our council officers and staff working in the fields of good relations and community development.
 Principles enshrined in the CRC framework will guide us as we proceed into 2021 with the Centenary of Partition.
-From commemorative events leading up to the centenaries of the 1916 Rising, the 1918 elections which saw votes for women and the election of Constance Markievicz as the first women elected to Westminster, as well as the establishment of the First Dáil and what academics refer to as Ireland's War of Independence, the right tone for commemoration and remembrance has been set, ensuring that our own programme of commemorative events and those organised by local community and voluntary groups - but funded by council - have been inclusive.
+From commemorative events leading up to the centenaries of the 1916 Rising, the 1918 elections which saw votes for women and the election of Constance Markievicz as the first women elected to Westminster, as well as the establishment of the First Dáil and what academics refer to as Ireland's War of Independence, the right tone for commemorative events and those organised by local community and voluntary groups - but funded by council - have been inclusive.